Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 “Eye-clean” diamonds may still have inclusions when viewed under a magnifying glass (or loupe or microscope).
 However, they appear free of inclusions in real life situations.

 We have recently developed Ringo, a patented artificial intelligence model, that can examine videos of diamonds and determine if they are eye-clean.
 Ringo will also filter for other parameters like making sure the diamond is well-cut, doesn’t have fluorescence issues and will match the style setting you choose.

-Cloud: a cloud isn’t one imprerfection in a diamond, it’s a group of very small pinpoints clustered together that may negatively affect the diamond’s brilliance (hazy/dull look).
-If there is a lot of large clouds within a diamond, we call it a cloudy diamond.
+A cloud isn’t one imperfection in a diamond — instead, it’s a group of very small pinpoints that are clustered together.
+Clouds can affect a diamond’s brilliance by giving it a dull, hazy look.
+If there are lots of large clouds within a diamond, we call it a cloudy diamond.

-Cavity: the cavities can appear colorless depending on the type of included minerals that exist within the body of the diamond.
+Cavities are surface dents or cracks in a diamond.
+They can appear colorless or colored based on the type of minerals that exist within the body of the diamond.
 If the crystal inclusions of the cavity are colored, they will then be much more obvious in appearance and can most likely be seen with the unaided eye.

 What is a clarity plot?
 A clarity plot is a figure that shows the locations and types of imperfections in a diamond.
 The flaws are identified by a skilled grader using 10x magnification.
-When you purchase a diamond and recieve a GIA or AGS certificate, the report usually comes with a clarity plot, especially if the diamond is 1 Carat or heavier.
+When you purchase a diamond and receive a GIA or AGS certificate, the report usually comes with a clarity plot, especially if the diamond is 1 Carat or heavier (see an example below).